New: our first western shirt and 4 look ideas

 A (re)valued fabric from Kurabo

-Keen observers will have noticed that it is the same fabric as our Manzo denim shirt .
-At the time, in spring 2018, we had ordered a lot of fabrics and rolls (three years already!).
+Keen observers will have noticed that this is the same fabric as our Manzo denim shirt .
+At the time, in spring 2018, we had ordered a lot of fabric and rolls (three years already!).

-And we realized that we still had 500 meters lying dormant in our Portuguese workshop.
+And we realized that we still had 500 meters sleeping in our Portuguese workshop.
 Rather than getting rid of them, we wondered how to revalue them.

 That's good, I've been wanting to make a western for a long time and this fabric was perfectly suited for this use: a pretty color and the thickness "just right".